gowthamreddy123/multimodulemaven/README.md

-# MultiModul Maven Project with Parent
+# Multi-Modul Maven Project with Parent

 A simple template project structure that could be used to play with multimodule build, where dependencies and also parent relationship are involed.